Structural Damage Assesment for Windstorm Events#

 Matching layers#

-Now that the two datasets are in the same region, we can increase the resoltution of the windmap and reproject the windmap to match that of the land cover map.
+Now that the two datasets are in the same region, we can increase the resolution of the wind map and reproject the wind map to match that of the land cover map.
 When increasing the resolution we need to do something with the added datapoints in our map.
 We can either fill these new datapoints in with whatever valaue is nearest in the orignal data set or we can interpolate the data.
 Choose something that makes sense.
 For wind data it is more logical to interpolate since abrupt changes along an arbitrary line of pixels is unlikely.
 However, for land use data it might make sense to choose the nearest datapoint.
 Otherwise the interpolation method will create new land use classes, which will be void of meaning.
 For example, on the edge between land use class 10 and 11 it will create 10.5 or between class 1 and 10 it will set pixels to 5 without the pixel actually being class 5.

 windstorm_region_matched = windstorm_region.rio.reproject_match(land_use_region, resampling = Resampling.cubic) # can also be .nearest or